-The shop opens at 11am!
-Winter Hours are 11am-5pm Thursday through Monday, although we’re there a lot later most nights.
+The shop is open Thursday through Monday (closed today), although we’re there a lot later most nights.
 Need something off hours?
 Give us a call at 541-563-7154 or Facebook or email at firstname.lastname@example.org If we’re supposed to be closed, but it looks like we’re there, try the door.
 If it’s open, the shop’s open!
 In case of bad weather, check here at the blog for updates, on our Facebook as Ancient Light, or call the shop.

 Love & Light,